CodeBullet-Community/BulletBot/docs/Helpful-Guides/Google-API-Setup.md

 - Select `API Key` in the `Create Credentials` drop-down.
 - Copy the API, and you are now set.

-## IMPORTANT
+!!! important
     Do NOT share the API key with others.
 Everyone that has the key can freely use your API quota.